SHARP-lab-PDX/SHARP-lab-PDX.github.io/_people/sami-friedrich.md

 ---
 Sami Friedrich completed her PhD at OHSU in the Behavioral Neuroscience program studying sex differences in songbird brain development.

-Now she makes responsive, intuitive websites for folks and organizations.
+Now she makes responsive, intuitive websites for folks and organizations, including the one you're currently browsing.
 You can check out her website at \[samifriedrich.com](https://www.samifriedrich.com).